Bira/octopus-carnival/_drafts/wir-dscc-crodlu.md

 ### Crodlu

-This could represent a typical wild specimen, or perhaps one trained as an attack animal instead of a mount.
+This could represent a typical wild specimen, or perhaps a domesticated one that wasn't trained as a mount.
 It's a Level 3 Brute with 55 HP.

 The crodlu can attack with its **beak** or with **claws** that do a little less damage.
-Whenever it can it will instead use a **Pounce**, which lets it move up to its speed, and use both Beak and Claws against the same target even if it stands still.
+Whenever it can it will use a **Pounce**, which lets it move up to its speed, and use both Beak and Claws against the same target even if it stands still.
 If both attacks hit, the target falls prone.

 ### War Crodlu